Child playing with cubes and lining them up, exhibiting stereotyped behavior in Autism

 What is Stereotypy?

-Let’s start by clarifying some confusion over the term stereotypy or stereotyped repetitive behaviors.
+Let's start by clarifying some confusion over the term stereotypy or stereotyped repetitive behaviors.
 Previously, we have discussed general misconceptions that have led to problematic stereotypes surrounding Autism.
-Today’s discussion will focus on stereotypy and that is why we want to emphasize the difference in meaning between behavior stereotypes and stereotyped behavior.
+Today's discussion will focus on stereotypy and that is why we want to emphasize the difference in meaning between behavior stereotypes and stereotyped behavior in autism.

 Stereotyped behavior or stereotypy is simply defined as repetitive body movements that can be exhibited as verbal or nonverbal behaviors.
-They can range in complexity and vary from person to person, but some of the more common stereotyped behavior Autism symptoms are:
+They can range in complexity and vary from person to person, but some of the more common examples of stereotyped behaviors in autism are:

 • Rocking back and forth